SpringsFern/SpringsFern.github.io/docs/setup/vps/customization.md

 # Customization & Extensibility

-At this point, TG-FileStream is fully deployed and running in production.
+At this point, tgfilestream is fully deployed and running in production.

 You may now customize behavior, extend features, or integrate additional components.

-TG-FileStream is designed with extensibility in mind, allowing:
+tgfilestream is designed with extensibility in mind, allowing:

 - Patch-based feature injection
 - Custom command handling